Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

-The cruise had been visiting remote wildlife areas, so a passenger could have come into contact with the virus then, or before boarding the ship.
 Hantavirus is not spread in the outside world through everyday social contact like walking in public spaces, shops, workplaces, or schools, the UK Health Security Agency (UKHSA) says.
+One Spaniard who is quarantining in Madrid after being evacuated from the vessel had also provisionally tested positive for Hantavirus on Monday, Spain's health ministry said.
 An American passenger travelling to the US has begun showing mild symptoms of Hantavirus and another has tested mildly positive for the Andes strain of the virus.
-Some other passengers from MV Hondius left on earlier flights or connections and their contacts are now being traced as a precuation.
-Crew and passengers now face having to self-isolate for more than a month to avoid any potential spread.
+Some other passengers from MV Hondius left on earlier flights or connections and their contacts are now being traced as a precaution.

-Three died either on board or after travelling on the ship, which set sail from Argentina a month ago.
+Three passengers have died after travelling on the ship, two of whom were confirmed to have had the virus.
 The three deaths include a Dutch woman who left the MV Hondius when it stopped at the island of St Helena on 24 April.
 People or "contacts" who may have been exposed to the infection, including on the boat, in hospital or on any of the flights that passengers took, will be monitored.
-Contact-tracing work that is under way has been "quite a mammoth effort", Prof Robin May, chief scientific officer at the UKHSA has told the BBC, and one "we will continue to do...
-Prof May said all of the British evacuees were "healthy and asymptomatic".

 Source reference